kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_14_explore_insider_risk_mgt.md

 1. Keep this browser tab open, as you will use it in the next task.

+## Task-4: Create policy.
-## Task 4:  In this task you will walk through the creation of a policy.
+In this task, you will walk through the creation of a policy.

 1. You should be on the Insider risk management page.
 If not already there, open the browser tab labeled, **Insider risk management - Microsoft 365 compliance**.